 - Assistant Chaplains (to provide coverage throughout facility)

 - Spanish Church

 - Faith based recovery for men and women

 - Fatherhood (partner with Muscogee County Library)

-- Verans (parner with GA.
-Department of Veterans Affaris and the GA.
-Department of Labor
+- Veterans (In partnership with the GA.
+Department of Veterans Affairs and the GA.
+Department of Labor)

 - Re-Entry Programming

 - Celebrate Recovery

 The Muscogee County Jail is also fortunate to have a full-time Chaplain on staff.
 Our Chaplain visits with inmates of all faiths and coordinates a substantial number of faith-based volunteers.
 Since its inception, our Chaplain Program has greatly reduced tension and conflict within the facility.
 Our Chaplain is supported by the contributions of many local congregations to whom we are eternally grateful.

 The Administrative Bureau includes the Training Bureau, Human Resources, Budget/Finance, Office of Professional Standards, Credentialing, Community Relations and the Criminal and Civil Administrative Sections.
 The Administrative Bureau works as a hub for the Sheriff's Office.
 All incoming civil process and criminal warrants are received and processed through the Administrative Bureau.
 This Bureau also provides administrative support to the various bureaus within the Sheriff's Office.